 Fancy curling up in front of the fire in a cosy Scottish hunting lodge?
-In the heart of Scotland’s spectacular Great Glen near Fort William is The Whispering Pine Lodge*, a gorgeous highland retreat serving up some seriously good Indian food.
-Let’s check-into Black Sheep Hotels for a winter weekend in Scotland.
+In the heart of Scotland’s spectacular Great Glen near Fort William is The Whispering Pine Lodge, a gorgeous highland retreat serving up some seriously good Indian food.
+Let’s check-in.

 Our trip to the Whispering Pine Lodge and Black Sheep Hotels was gifted.
 This post uses affiliate links at no cost to you.

 Stretching coast to coast from Fort William beneath the mighty Ben Nevis, across five huge lochs, the Great Glen is one of Scotland’s most special landscapes.
 Halfway up the glen, on the banks of the best-named loch in Scotland (yes, there is actually a loch called Loch Lochy!) is The Whispering Pine Lodge, the perfect spot from which to explore.

 Owned by Black Sheep Hotels – who own three lodge-style Scottish Highland hotels, the Whispering Pine Lodge, along with Rokeby Manor at Invergarry and the Cluanie Inn on the road to Skye.

 Inside the Whispering Pine lodge, there are 25 bedrooms including two gorgeous ‘hunting lodge style’ suites, cosy cottage rooms in the original building and ‘spa’ rooms in a more modern wing – with incredible balconies right on to the loch, perfect for watching the sun go down over the hills.